 How Do I Keep My Toddler’s Teeth Healthy?

 Your toddler brings a lot of love and joy into your home.
-But it’s important that you protect your child’s oral health so they’ll grow up with a healthy smile.
+But it’s important that you protect your child’s oral health, so they’ll grow up with a healthy smile.
 While our Hudsonville pediatric dentist can professionally clean their incoming primary teeth, there are a few things you can do outside of our office.Here’s what you need to know about keeping your toddler’s teeth and gums healthy.When Your Child Is Considered a ToddlerToddlers are generally defined as being between 1 and 4 years of age.
 However, there is no set age limit for this stage of development.
 Because of this, your child is widely known as a toddler once they start learning how to walk and before preschool.

 1. Scheduling Their First Dental Appointment

-Your child should see a pediatric dentist once they get their first baby tooth and no later than their first birthday.
+Your child should see a pediatric dentist once they get their and no later than their first birthday.
 That way, you’ll be able to help your child adopt good oral hygiene habits as early in life as possible.
 We’ll also make sure that your toddler’s teeth and gums are healthy and developing normally.

-Wean Your Toddler Off Their Pacifier
+2. Weaning Them Off Their Pacifier

 Long-term use of a pacifier can cause your child’s teeth and jaws to grow around the pacifier as they develop.
 Pacifier overuse causes the front teeth to tilt forward, which creates bite problems.
 Thumb-sucking has much of the same effect on your toddler’s teeth.

-Watch for Baby Teeth
+3.Watching for Baby Teeth

 Your baby won’t need toothpaste until they get their first tooth, usually between 6 and 8 months of age.
 But it’s important to remember that each child is different.
 Some children get their first tooth as early as 3 months of age.
 Other children may not get their first tooth until 14 to 15 months of age.

-Assist With Teeth Brushing
+4. Assisting With Teeth Brushing

 Help your child brush their teeth twice a day until they have the hand coordination to do it themselves.
 You’ll also need to make sure your child spits out excess toothpaste once they’re done brushing.

 Use only a smear of fluoride toothpaste on their brush (about the size of a grain of rice).
 When your child reaches 3 years of age, you may then use a pea-sized glob of toothpaste.
 Fluoridated toothpaste will help strengthen your child’s enamel, reducing their risk of cavities.
 You can also go a step further and protect their teeth with dental sealants courtesy of our pediatric dentist.

 Start flossing as soon as your child has teeth that touch.
 Yet, many young children lack the dexterity to floss their own teeth.
 As the parent, it’ll be your responsibility to floss between teeth and remove plaque.
 Flossing at a young age will also help your child understand the importance of preventive dental care.